• Skip to content

 A healthy lunch box full of fresh food gives your child energy to play, concentrate and learn all day.

-How much you put in your child’s lunch box depends on the length of your child’s day.
+What you put in your child’s lunch box depends on your child’s age.
+And how much you put in your child’s lunch box depends on your child’s appetite and the length of your child’s day.

-For example, children who go to child care, kinder or school for six hours a day might need to bring food for morning tea and lunch.
+For example, children who go to child care, preschool or school for 6 hours a day might need to bring food for morning tea and lunch.
 Children who go for longer periods might also need afternoon tea.

 It’s also a good idea to pack a bottle with tap water for your child to drink and refill.
-Fruit juice and soft drinks are high in sugar and aren’t recommended for children because they can lead to tooth decay and other health problems.
+Fruit juice and soft drinks are high in sugar and aren’t recommended for children.
+They can lead to tooth decay and other health problems.

-Getting your child involved in choosing, preparing and packing his own lunch box will make him more likely to eat it – so it’s great to let him lend a helping hand.
+Getting your child involved in choosing, preparing and packing their own lunch will make them more likely to eat it.

-Packing a lunch box from home means you can offer your child a range of healthy lunch options from the five food groups:
+Packing a lunch box from home means you can offer your child a range of healthy lunch options from the 5 food groups:

 • vegetables